msminhas93/DeepLabv3FineTuning/README.md

 DeepLabv3FineTuning

 This repository contains code for Fine Tuning [DeepLabV3 ResNet101](https://arxiv.org/abs/1706.05587) in PyTorch.
 The model is from the [torchvision module](https://pytorch.org/docs/stable/torchvision/models.html#semantic-segmentation).
+The tutorial can be found here: [https://expoundai.wordpress.com/2019/08/30/transfer-learning-for-segmentation-using-deeplabv3-in-pytorch/](https://expoundai.wordpress.com/2019/08/30/transfer-learning-for-segmentation-using-deeplabv3-in-pytorch/)

 I've fine tuned the model for the [CrackForest](https://github.com/cuilimeng/CrackForest-dataset) data-set.